I7-Examples/Bronze/docs/source.txt

 Instead of solving the jigsaw when the player carries the jagged piece and the jigsaw is not solved:
 	now the jagged piece is part of the jigsaw; say "You snap the final piece into place.

 Nothing tremendous happens, but the picture is complete.";
-	change the description of the jigsaw to "The table is set for two: a robed king, and the devil.
+	now the description of the jigsaw is "The table is set for two: a robed king, and the devil.
 Between the two of them is a quill pen, jet black, and a huge book.
 The dialogue of these two characters is written on tiny gilt scrolls that spool out of their mouths, and this is what you could not read before the jagged piece was found: the devil is saying, 'TIME IS ON MY SIDE,' to which the king replies, 'BUT NOT FOR LONG.'";
 	try examining the jigsaw.

 The Green Bedroom is southwest of the Private Parlor.
 "Having more personality than most of the bedrooms, it was decorated for someone specific and has been left that way: green and white, with a simple rustic cast unusual for the palace."
 The Green Bedroom contains a bed called green bed.